It's me, the sea lady

 From May 2019-July 2020, I worked as a STEM Outreach Facilitator for the GSK Science in the Summer program at the Discovery Center in Murfreesboro, TN, and was also a museum educator.

-I am also a photographer and I shoot both analog/film and digital.
+I shoot both analog/film and digital photography.
 Any photograph that you see on my website was taken by me unless otherwise stated (yes, even the photos of me!).
 I am also an artist and my preferred medium is watercolor.
 I am a massive Star Wars nerd, I love to cook and bake, and I adore thrifting.
 My co-researchers are a male mini-lop bunny named Juniper and a female rescue cat named Ophelia.

 About Me